Sodium carbonate: Precursor to other compounds

 This application has become more common, especially where stations have to meet stringent emission controls.

 Sodium carbonate is used by the cotton industry to neutralize the sulfuric acid needed for acid delinting of fuzzy cottonseed.

-It is also used to form carbonates of other metals by ion exchange, often with the other metals' sulphates.
+It is also used to form carbonates of other metals by ion exchange, often with the sulfates of other metals.

 Miscellaneous

 Sodium carbonate is used by the brick industry as a wetting agent to reduce the amount of water needed to extrude the clay.
 In casting, it is referred to as "bonding agent" and is used to allow wet alginate to adhere to gelled alginate.
 Sodium carbonate is used in toothpastes, where it acts as a foaming agent and an abrasive, and to temporarily increase mouth pH.

-Sodium carbonate is also used in the processing and tanning of animal hides.
+Sodium carbonate is also used in the processing and tanning of animal hides to neutralize acids.

+As a precursor to an ingredient in sodium-ion battery, sodium carbonate costs 1% of what lithium carbonate costs for lithium-ion battery.